PaintJet/navx_ros/README.md

 3) Navigate to the bottom left corner and click 'add' and scroll down and add `Imu` under the 'rviz_imu_plugin' folder
 4) On the left Display panel, add the IMU topic (default should be `/Imu`) and change the 'Fixed Frame' variable to `imu`
 5) Change the settings for the box, axes, and acceleration as needed

+## Setting up udev rules
+With all of the other sensors attached to the computer, the order in which the sensors are mounted can change, therefore changing their names.
+Therefore, the script `create_udev_rules.sh` should be used to assign a unique name to the IMU.
+After running the script, the IMU should show up as /dev/navx.